jacekbilski/vulkan-christmas-tree/README.md

 1. actually wait until `previous_frame_end` and `acquire_future` resolve (aka wait until previous frame ... something, not clear to me just yet, basically wait until we're ready to start drawing),
 1. execute command buffer,
 1. present the results.

+### Uniform buffers

+I need two things:

+1. buffer itself,
+1. and a descriptor.

+Buffer should be typed.
+I can either take the type from compiled vertex shader or duplicate it in my code.

+Next, I create a descriptor.
+First, I take a layout from the pipeline, id needs to match that in the shaders (`binding`).
+Then I create the descriptor from the layout and add the buffer to it.

+At last, I pass the descriptor to the `draw` command.